Xeanor-V/Algorithms/README.md

 # Algorithms

-My implementations of algorithms related to:
+My implementations of algorithms and problems related to:

 - Strings